THE BIOSPHERE OF YOUR SKIN

 Masks – face coverings have caused additional issues for our facial skin health.
 The humidity created from the occlusive of the fabric has shown to cause breakouts as the skin balance is thrown out of balance.

-But the impact of isolation and stress has a huge influence on the proliferation of ageing free radicals released into the skin, causing breakouts, structural degradation and dehydration as the barrier is impaired.
+But the impact of isolation and stress has a huge influence on the proliferation of aging free radicals released into the skin, causing breakouts, structural degradation and dehydration as the barrier is impaired.

 Now is the time, to replenish, rebalance and restore the skin with confidence.
 Bolster your protection, change some habits, and see the difference.